If it's been a while since you traded the treadmill for a trail head, now is the perfect time to head out for a long hike.

 - Amino acids

-A balanced ratio of protein, healthy fats, and carbs from real foods, as well as natural electrolytes from sea salt, our clean energy bar delivers a stable, satisfying energy source, without the sugar crashes.
+A balanced ratio of protein from grass-fed whey isolate, healthy fats, and carbs from real foods, as well as natural electrolytes from sea salt, our protein bar delivers a stable, satisfying energy source, without the sugar crashes.

 Plus, it holds up under intense conditions and won't melt in the heat or freeze in the cold.